-Just like in our mini blog series on the subject of serviceability, we also cover the functional testing of gas pressure regulators (GPR) in two articles.
-In our previous article, we looked at the theoretical background and presented and explained the relevant regulations.
-In this article, we will now go into the practical implementation of the functional test.
+In our blog post on the subject of serviceability, we also cover the functional testing of gas pressure regulators (GPR).
+In our previous article, we looked at the theoretical background, presented and explained the relevant regulations.
+This article, will now cover the practical implementation of the functional test.

 Before starting the test, a suitable connection to the installation must be selected – similar to the serviceability test.
 There are various options here, which must be checked on site or in advance.
 If necessary, the specialist company carrying out the work also has corresponding work instructions that specify the points at which the connection to the gas installation must be made.
 Suitable connection points can be, for example, measuring openings in/on the GPR or test openings built into the pipe system.
 These can be used with suitable adapters and seals.
 In any case, it is recommended to choose a connection as close as possible to or on the GPR.
 This avoids undesirable impacts caused by parts of the line that are included in the test.
 For more information on test & measurement openings in gas installations, we have a short blog post here.
 In this article, we describe the test via the meter connection with the GasTest delta3.